 A worry about head-lice transmission is not considered a good reason to avoid sharing protective headgear for sports and bicycling when sharing is necessary.

 According to the American Academy of Pediatrics guidelines, the gold standard for diagnosing an active head-lice infestation is the identification of a live nymph or adult louse.

 These guidelines recommend an examination of wet hair lubricated with such products as a standard hair conditioner.
 Your doctor will carefully comb your child's hair with a fine-toothed comb (nit comb) from the scalp to the end of the hair.
 If no live louse is found, he or she will likely repeat the entire exam at a second appointment.

-A live nit needs to be near the scalp to incubate.
+A live nit needs to be near the scalp to survive.
 Nits found more than about 1/4 inch (6 millimeters) from the scalp are likely dead or empty.
-Suspect nits can be examined under a microscope to determine if they're living — evidence of a likely active infestation.
+Suspect nits can be examined under a microscope to determine if they're living — evidence of a likely active lice infestation.

-If no live nits are found, they're probably left from a previous infestation and not evidence of an active infestation.
+If no live nits are found, they're probably left from a previous infestation and do not need to be treated.